-The sprawling city of Frankfurt, on the River Main, is celebrated more by businesspeople than traditional tourists, but the city offers many pleasures as well as opportunities for those doing business.
-Regardless of purpose, huge numbers arrive annually at Frankfurt's showpiece airport.
-The city is a major transport hub and an industrial and financial powerhouse not only in Germany, but the whole of central Europe.
-Frankfurt is home to Germany's central bank, the Bundesbank, and Europe's most important stock exchange, which has been trading since 1585.
+Sprawling Frankfurt on the River Main is celebrated more by the business crowd than curious tourists.
+The city is a major transport hub and an industrial and financial powerhouse, not only in Germany, but the whole of central Europe.
+Frankfurt is home to Germany's central bank, the Bundesbank and one of Europe's most important stock exchanges, which has been trading since 1585.

-For tourists Frankfurt does offer many intriguing sights, some great restaurants, a variety of artistic and cultural events, and excellent shopping opportunities, not to mention an energetic clubbing scene.
-Sightseeing attractions are mostly confined to the historical core of the city, known as the Romerberg, where Charlemagne erected his fort in medieval times.
+For tourists, Frankfurt offers many intriguing sights, some great restaurants, a variety of cultural events and excellent shopping opportunities, not to mention an energetic nightlife scene.
+Attractions are mostly confined to the historical district known as the Römerberg, where Charlemagne erected his fort in medieval times.
 Most of the original buildings were destroyed during World War II, but some have been reconstructed, including the home of Goethe, Frankfurt's most famous son who became Germany's greatest writer.
-For shopping it is hard to beat the Zeil, Germany's equivalent of New York's Fifth Avenue.
+For shopping, it's hard to beat the Zeil, Germany's equivalent of New York's Fifth Avenue.

 With its excellent rail connections and autobahn system, Frankfurt is the natural hub for travellers wishing to explore the surrounding towns and countryside.
-It is also the venue for numerous trade fairs, exhibitions and congresses, drawing about 12 million visitors a year with these events.
-The largest and best known is the annual International Book Fair, which is attended by thousands of publishers, writers and avid readers.
+It's also the venue for numerous trade fairs, exhibitions and congresses, drawing about 12 million event-goers a year.
+The largest and best known is the annual International Book Fair, attended by thousands of publishers, writers and avid readers.

-The Eschenheimer Turm is one of the few remaining towers of the medieval fortifications that once encircled the city of Frankfurt.
-The 154-foot high (47m) Gothic tower was built as part of the medieval wall which encircled the city in the 15th century, when approximately 60 towers surrounded the city.
-Citizens used to build high walls and watchtowers to protect Frankfurt from danger.
-The tower is both the oldest and the most unaltered building in the largely reconstructed city centre of Frankfurt and it is a striking landmark of the city.
-The tower has eight levels and four smaller side-turrets and looks rather like something out of a fairytale.
+The Eschenheimer Turm is one of the few remaining towers of Frankfurt's medieval fortifications.
+The 154-foot high (47m) Gothic tower was built in the 15th century, one of approximately 60 towers surrounding the city.
+The tower is both the oldest and the most unaltered building in the largely reconstructed city centre and is a striking Frankfurt landmark.
+The tower has eight levels and four smaller side-turrets, looking like something out of a fairytale.
 Now a popular tourist attraction in Frankfurt, there is a restaurant and bar at the base of the Eschenheimer Turm that offers a good place to relax and unwind after a day of seeing the sites.

-The house where Johan Wolfgang von Goethe, Germany's world-famous poet and writer, was born in 1749 is now a shrine to Johann Wolfgang von Goethe's memory and preserved as an example of how the well-to-do lived in Frankfurt in the late Baroque era.
-The house, which is a reconstruction because the original was destroyed during the Second World War, consists of two neighbouring half-timbered houses in Grosser Hirschgraben, and is situated next to the Goethe Museum, which contains a huge library of books, documents and graphics relating to the poet.
-Although the appeal of Goethe-Haus is self-evident for those that love his work, even if you are not particularly interested in Goethe this attraction provides welcome insight into 18th-century Frankfurt.
-All the rooms are beautifully decorated and furnished and many of the objects have recorded stories and associations from the Goethe family.
-Unfortunately, there is no wheelchair or baby carriage access to the house.
+The birthplace of Germany's iconic poet and writer, Goethe-Haus is now a shrine to Johann Wolfgang von Goethe's memory and preserved as an example of how the well-to-do lived in Frankfurt in the late Baroque era.
+The house, which is a reconstruction because the original was destroyed during World War II, consists of two neighbouring half-timbered houses in Grosser Hirschgraben and is situated next to the Goethe Museum, which contains a huge library of books, documents and graphics.
+Even if you aren't particularly interested in the writer, Goethe-Haus provides welcome insight into 18th-century Frankfurt.
+All the rooms are beautifully decorated and furnished, and many of the artefacts have recorded stories and associations from the Goethe family.

-The well-ordered and interesting Botanical Garden in Frankfurt is administered by the university and is really a beautiful place to spend a few hours.
-The gardens are designed to take visitors on a journey through different areas of the plant kingdom, from the hardwood forests of North America to the barren savannah of Africa.
+The well-ordered and interesting Botanical Garden in Frankfurt is administered by the university and is a beautiful place to while away a few hours.
+The gardens are designed to take visitors on a journey through different areas of the plant kingdom, from the hardwood forests of North America to the vast savannahs of Africa.
 The gardens cover more than eight hectares (20 acres) and contain more than 6,000 different botanical species, from exotic rainforest flowers to European weeds.
-There are many enclosed greenhouses so there is still lots to see in winter.
-Aside from admiring the flora, there are fun family activities like miniature golf and boat hire to enjoy, as well as a gift shop and cafe.
-The botanical garden is a great attraction for the whole family and if you're travelling with kids in Frankfurt its a nice break from more traditional sightseeing.
-There is a playground in the gardens to amuse little ones.
+There is a playground in the gardens to amuse little ones, as well as miniature golf and a cafe.

-St Bartholomews Cathedral, or Dom Sankt Bartholomäus, dominates the Frankfurt skyline with its imposing 311-foot (95m) spire, contrasting sharply with the modern skyscrapers in the downtown area.
+St Bartholomew's Cathedral dominates the Frankfurt skyline with its imposing 311-foot (95m) spire, contrasting sharply with the modern skyscrapers in the downtown area.
 The cathedral was built in the 14th and 15th centuries, and has seen the crowning of kings and emperors.
-St Bartholomews has been rebuilt several times, once in 1867 after a fire, and again in the 1950s following damage suffered in World War II.
-The architecture is traditional Gothic.
-The cathedral boasts some artistic treasures and the carvings are particularly striking.
-You can climb the winding spiral stairs to reach the bells in the tower for some spectacular views.
-There is a small museum and shop inside.
-You can get information booklets at the door which are quite informative and tell you a bit about the church's history and the artefacts on display.
-As the cathedral is still an active place of worship it is partially closed to tourists at times for services.
+The architecture is traditional Gothic, with an interior boasting artistic treasures and striking carvings.
+The winding spiral stairs leading to the tower bells make for some spectacular views, with informative booklets educating guests on its history and the artefacts down below.
+As the cathedral is still an active place of worship, it's partially closed to tourists at times for services.

-Frankfurt's most important art gallery is the Städel Gallery which contains a fantastic collection of most European schools of painting and a revolving calendar of high-quality temporary exhibitions.
+Frankfurt's most important art gallery is the Städel Gallery, which contains a fantastic collection of many European schools of painting and a revolving calendar of high-quality temporary exhibitions.
 The first floor features the works of German painters of the 19th and 20th centuries, as well as famous French Impressionists such as Renoir and Monet.
-The second floor offers visitors the pleasure of viewing an outstanding collection of Flemish primitives, 17th-century Dutch artists, and 16th-century German masters such as Dürer, Grünewald, Memling, Elsheimer, and many others.
-One of the most impressive paintings is Jan van Eyck's 'Madonna' (1433).
-The gallery also puts up regular temporary exhibitions of very high quality and it is worth checking the website to see what's on during your visit.
-The gallery has a restaurant, a coffee shop and a bookstore which has a selection of great gifts.
-This gallery is consistently ranked very highly as an attraction in Frankfurt by tourists.
+The second floor offers an outstanding collection of Flemish Primitives, 17th-century Dutch artists and 16th-century German masters such as Dürer, Grünewald, Memling and Elsheimer, with one of the most prized paintings being Jan van Eyck's Madonna (1433).

-The Frankfurt Zoo, located in Ostend, was almost completely destroyed in World War II, with only 20 animals surviving.
-It was rebuilt in the early 1950s and since then has grown to include several innovative new sections such as the highly popular Big Cat Jungle, and the Exotarium which houses fish, insects, reptiles and penguins, all kept in their natural surroundings.
-The Frankfurt Zoo is home to more than 3,200 animals, from about 600 species, and is renowned for keeping them in environments that closely resemble their own natural habitats.
-A major draw card for the zoo and one of its most unique features is Grzimek House which is home to nocturnal animals who think it's night-time during the day.
-Other popular animals include the tigers, rhinos, lions, crocodiles and hippos, among many others.
-The zoo has a reputation for being one of the most attractive, pleasant and popular zoos in Europe.
-Away from the fauna there are two restaurants as well as a terrace to enjoy in the summer months.
+Located in Ostend and almost completely destroyed in World War II, the Frankfurt Zoo has grown to become one of the most popular in Europe.
+It's home to more than 3,200 animals from about 600 species, and is renowned for keeping them in environments that closely resemble their own natural habitats.
+A major drawcard for the zoo and one of its most unique features is Grzimek House, which is home to nocturnal animals.
+Other popular animals include tigers, penguins, rhinos, lions, crocodiles and hippos, as well as a vast collection of fish, insects and reptiles.

-One of the biggest natural history museums in Germany and housed in a building which is a UNESCO World Heritage Site, the Senckenberg Museum of Natural History in Frankfurt features extensive exhibits showcasing biodiversity and the evolution of the planet and of life on earth.
-A popular attraction of the museum is the fascinating palaeontology exhibit which features fossils that date back over 50 million years; dinosaurs simply never go out of fashion with kids.
-There is also a huge collection of stuffed animals on display.
+One of the biggest natural history museums in Germany and housed in a UNESCO World Heritage Site, the Senckenberg Museum of Natural History features extensive exhibits on the biodiversity and evolution of life on Earth.
+A popular attraction of the museum is the fascinating palaeontology exhibit which features fossils that date back over 50 million years.
+Adults and children alike will love exploring this fascinating museum, learning about the solar system and discovering the evolution of life.

 Frankfurt has a temperate oceanic climate, characterised by warm summers and cold winters.
 Temperatures are not extreme and almost never severe.
 Summers are sunny and warm but can also be quite wet, with frequent rain and sometimes quite high humidity.
 Winters are fairly cold and can bring occasional violent storms.
 Light snowfall is to be expected and it can get windy which adds to the chill factor.
 The average temperature in mid-winter (January) is 34°F (1°C), and in mid-summer (July) the average temperature is 66°F (19°C).
 Although summer is definitely the best time to visit Frankfurt, it is also the most popular time and it can get busy, crowded and expensive.
 Outside of this period, visitors can get pleasant weather and plenty of sunshine in spring (April and May) and autumn (September and October).